bassmanitram/actions-for-nautilus/README.md

 your local desktop Applications collection.

 To start the application:
-* Open your Applications selector (menu, panel, ...)
+* Open your Applications collection navigator (menu, panel, ...)
 * Find **Actions For Nautilus Configurator**
 * Click on it